dnp3/opendnp3/java/README.md

 # Java bindings

-The opendnp3 Java bindings are built as two separate pieces: normal Java JAR files and a native shared library built from the companion C++ source.
+The opendnp3 Java bindings are built as two separate pieces: a normal Java JAR file and a native shared library built from the companion C++ source.

 The JNI C++ code uses a code generator (in the 'codegen' folder) to create accessors for manipulating java objects